 “I know that forgiving someone who hurt me is part of my recovery process, but does forgiving completely mean that there are no consequences for the person at fault?”

-You may decide that a friendship may change because that person cannot keep confidences.
+You may decide that the depth of a friendship needs to change because that person cannot keep confidences.
 A change in relationship does not mean that you have not forgiven the person.
-You can let go of the blame and not hold the wrong against the person, but you may learn something about that person’s character such that changes the way you relate to them.
+You can let go of the blame and not hold the wrong against the person, and still allow what you have learned about that person’s character to change the way you choose to relate to them.

 If you learn that they cannot be trusted to follow through on a commitment, then it is necessary to take steps to protect yourself.
-You can forgive them but decide not to rely on them for important things.
-Forgiveness does not mandate that you trust all people on the same level or that there will be no consequences for wrongful behavior.
+You can forgive them yet decide not to rely on them for important things.
+Forgiveness does not mandate that you trust all people for all things or that there should be no consequences for wrongful behavior.

 Forgiveness is necessary for you to be free from the black hole of bitterness.
 It is a process that demands wisdom and grace.
-Forgiveness will cause you to make some decisions that are hard to make.
+Forgiveness will help you make some decisions that are hard to make.
 You may need to learn more about assertiveness and more about your own need for forgiveness.
-You may even take a risk or need to trust that person again!
-You may decide that the person needs to earn your trust.
+You may decide to trust that person again.
+Or you may decide that the person needs to earn your trust.
 In cases of abuse, you could well decide that it is safer or healthier to cut all ties.

 Forgiveness doesn’t equal trust.
 It doesn’t mean there won’t be a need to establish clear boundaries or re-evaluate the relationship.
 Forgiveness will challenge you to grow – to love more deeply and to learn more about life and interacting with people.
 But, more importantly, forgiveness will set you free!

 The ability to forgive is rooted in being forgiven ourselves.
-As children of God we have been forgiven and are commanded to forgive.
-Forgiveness is at the very heart of grace, it is a cornerstone of faith.
-God doesn’t leave us to fight our own battles and He doesn’t ask us to forgive in our own strength either.
-Pray for the grace to be able to forgive, ask Him to soften your heart and then trust that the Spirit is giving you the ability to forgive.
+As children of God, we have been forgiven and are commanded to forgive.
+Forgiveness is at the very heart of grace; it is a cornerstone of faith.
+God doesn’t leave us to fight our own battles and he doesn’t ask us to forgive in our own strength either.
+Pray for the grace to be able to forgive.
+Ask God to soften your heart and then trust that the Spirit is giving you the ability to forgive.